NFDI4BIOIMAGE/training/_sources/content_types/collection.md

 A collection of bio-image analysis webinars where commonly authors of open-source bio-image analysis software explain how to use their tools.

-Tags: neubias
+Tags: Neubias

-Content type: collection, video
+Content type: Collection, Video

 [https://www.youtube.com/neubias](https://www.youtube.com/neubias)